stonecharioteer/blog/_posts/2021-07-20-for-those-who-came-in-late.md

 wondering when the lunch break was.

 Before this, I studied in a school affiliated to the CBSE Board in Bangalore.
-It has a rather gradiose name: The Oxford Senior Secondary School.
+It has a rather grandiose name: The Oxford Senior Secondary School.
 There's no relation with the Oxford university, so mind your jokes.
 I studied there for most of my life.
 I was an average student, but I didn't really do well.
 I was kicked out in the 11th grade, for not being "good enough to uphold the